eschoien/Dissimilarity-Tree-Reproduction/README.md

 This repository contains:

-- A reference implementation of the LSH-based pipeline proposed in the paper.
+- The implementation of the LSH-based pipeline proposed in the paper.
-- A reference implementation of our Directionally Modified QUICCI descriptor.
+- The implementation of our Directionally Modified QUICCI descriptor.

 The modifications relevant to our master's thesis are in the files:
 - This contains our modifications to the QUICCI descriptors on lines 302-372:
 	- src/libShapeDescriptor/src/shapeDescriptor/gpu/quickIntersectionCountImageGenerator.cu
+	- src/libShapeDescriptor/src/libraryBuildSettings.h
+		- Line 22 changes the direction of the QUICCI descriptor.
+Requires recompiling and recomputing of descriptors and dissimilarity tree.

 - These contains our LSH-based partial retrieval pipeline:
 	- src/partialRetrieval/src/projectSymmetry/lsh/
 	- src/partialRetrieval/tools/
 		- hashTableBuilder/
 		- hashTableSearcher/
+		- signatureBuilder/
 		- signatureSearcher/

 ## Instructions